 After graduating from Stanford Law School in 2013, Marisa clerked for the Honorable Michael Daly Hawkins on the Ninth U.S. Circuit Court of Appeals.
 During law school Marisa interned with Legal Aid at Work and the ACLU’s Immigrants’ Rights Project.
 At Stanford’s Immigrants’ Rights Clinic, she advocated on behalf of immigrants facing removal from the country.

 Marisa began her work with and on behalf of immigrant communities well before law school.
 She received a Fulbright Grant to research the experiences of Colombian domestic workers in Spain.
 And she worked for the San Francisco nonprofit La Cocina.
 Marisa, who is fluent in Spanish, received her undergraduate degree from Pomona College.

 Katie Fiester在社区法律服务计划（Community Legal Services Program） 和薪水保护计划（Wage Protection Program）两个计划上工作，在薪水索赔 方面和失业保险行政程序方面为客人提供咨询并代理客人。她还在加州劳工标准执法处在旧金山和奥克兰的办公室举行的每月两次的薪水索赔诊所为客户服务。

 Katie obtained her J.D. from the University of California, Hastings College of the Law in 2014.
-While in law school, she clerked for the Community Legal Services Program at Legal Aid at Work and participated in the Workers' Rights Clinic.
+While in law school, she was a judicial extern for the Honorable Michael J. Seng, United States Magistrate Judge for the Eastern District of California.
 Before law school, Katie worked as a legal assistant with JusticeCorps, where she facilitated equal justice and fairness for pro se litigants.